TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 Start with your network, even if it's small.
 Reach out to your Facebook friends and friends-of-friends to see if anyone's hiring.
 You should start your search with the highest probability / highest quality sources first:

 1. Your network (including people you've met in the community)
-2. Direct postings that go to a human (like when non-recruiters send emails out to the local Ruby list).
+2. Direct postings that go to a human (like when developers [not recruiters] send emails about job opening at their company to the local Ruby list).
 It's important to have another human being on the other end of the emails.
 2. Direct postings (like on a company website for a specific position).
 These will also usually go to a specific human being.
 3. Job boards (pretty much awful, you're in the herd now)